jni-rs/jni-rs/book/src/future_topics.md

 JNI also has a few features that need their own sections (critical APIs, and local and global references).

 There are also performance optimizations that haven't been covered.
-It is more efficient to issue calls from Java to native code, than it is to go from native code to Java, and it's possible to cache class/methodIds/fieldIds.
+For example, it is more efficient to issue calls from Java to native code than from native code to Java, and caching class/methodIds/fieldIds can reduce the number of upcalls that are necessary.

 There is open work that could simplify portions of the book.
 For example, [a native peer registry](https://github.com/jni-rs/jni-rs/issues/84) can help